The Singles Network Ministries

 Q: What have been some of the things you have seen change for good, and what have you seen change for the bad?

-A: The bad: What seems to be the death of singles ministry.
-I have been on staff at various churches starting and leading singles ministries.
-Then, suddenly, there was a shift, and there didn’t seem to be a need or desire to hire someone to lead singles.
-We all had to find another area in the church to work or leave for myself and others.
-I couldn’t believe the church would just give up this way when the need had grown.
+A: The bad: It seems like the death of singles ministry.
+I have been on staff at various churches, starting and leading singles ministries.
+Then, suddenly, there was a shift, and there didn’t appear to be a need or desire to hire someone to lead singles.
+We all had to find other areas in the church to work or leave, myself included.
+I was surprised the church gave up this way when the need had grown.

 The good: A lot of singles started their ministries.
-They may not have the resources, funding, or someone to pastor them, but that didn’t discourage them.
+They may not have the resources, funding, or a pastor, but that didn’t discourage them.
 I say bravo to those courageous folks.

-Q: What would be your advice to churches who will not hire a singles pastor but want to minister to singles?
+Q: What would be your advice to churches that will not hire a singles pastor but want to minister to singles?

 A: Take the time to listen to them.
 What are their greatest needs?
-Can the church minister to those needs in other ways.
-If they want to start a ministry, can you at least oversee the main leaders and support them?
+Can the church minister to those needs in other ways?
+If they want to start a ministry, could you oversee the main leaders and support them?

 Q: What advice would you have today for that person who is feeling called to start singles?

 A: Go for it.
 But take some extra time to gather others who have the same vision and heart.
 Pray and spend time together.
 What is the purpose of starting your ministry?
 What are your goals?
-Make sure your ministry doesn’t become a meat market, complaining station, or social-focused.
+Make sure your ministry doesn’t become a meat market, a complaining station, or a social-focused one.
 I have worked at churches where singles had a lot of drama, fell into sexual sin, and/or were constantly whining about why their pastor wasn't helping.
-If your ministry gets a negative rep, it will hurt your church and other singles.
-Oh, and be careful of domineering personalities that don’t get you to need a team to lead.
+If your ministry receives negative publicity, it will hurt your church and other singles.
+Oh, and be careful of domineering personalities that don’t make you feel you need a team to lead.
 Be sure those on your team are healthy and mature in the Lord.

 A: Don’t give up or get discouraged.
 You are valuable to God the same way a married person is.
 Stay focused on your relationship and where God is leading you.
 And if your church doesn't want to minister to singles, you can minister to singles.
 It can start with you.